aalsaedi265/plane_ticket_system/ReadMe.md

 dotnet watch run => restart project at every  code change dotnet build => build project checks compilation errors dotnet run --launch-profile "ProfileName" => run project with launch profile

+## next step
+proceed with implementing the data models and database context that correspond to these modules?
+This will establish the foundation for the SQL Server integration that will later be containerized with Docker.